 Jane Norberg, head of the SEC’s Office of the Whistleblower, called the informant’s actions “extraordinary.”

 “After repeatedly reporting concerns internally, and despite personal and professional hardships, the whistleblower alerted the SEC and the other agency of the wrongdoing and provided substantial, ongoing assistance that proved critical to the success of the actions.”

-The SEC protects the identity of whistleblowers and does not disclose specific details about a case that could reveal their identities.
+The SEC protects whistleblowers and does not disclose details about a case that could reveal who they are.

-The Dodd-Frank Wall Street Reform and Consumer Protection Act 2010 established the SEC’s whistleblower program in response to the fraud-driven financial crisis of 2008-2009 that nearly thrust the U.S. into a depression.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act 2010 established the SEC’s whistleblower program.
+The program was created in response to the fraud driven financial crisis of 2008 and 2009, which nearly thrust the U.S. into a depression.
 The agency paid its first whistleblower award in 2012.
-Since then, it has awarded 108 informants a combined $676 million.
+Since then, it has awarded 108 people a combined $676 million.

-Awards can range from 10% to 30% of the total money collected in an enforcement action when the total monetary sanctions top $1 million.
-The awards are paid from an investor protection fund financed entirely through the monetary sanctions paid by securities law violators.
+Awards can range from 10% to 30% of the money collected when the total sanctions top $1 million.
+The SEC pays whistleblower awards from an investor protection fund financed entirely through penalties paid by investment law violators.

-If you have any questions about whether you qualify as a whistleblower, contact one of the lawyers on our firm’s Whistleblower Litigation Team for a free and confidential evaluation of your claim.
-Beasley Allen lawyers Larry Golston, Lance Gould, Paul Evans, Leslie Pescia, Leon Hampton, Tyner Helms and Lauren Miles are working in this area of law known as “qui tam” cases.
-A lawyer on the team will be glad to discuss the potential claim with you either in person or by phone.
+If you have questions about whether you qualify as a whistleblower, contact our firm’s Whistleblower Team.
+You will receive a free and confidential evaluation of your claim.
+Lawyers Larry Golston, Lance Gould, Paul Evans, Leslie Pescia, Leon Hampton, Tyner Helms and Lauren Miles are working in this area of law known as qui tam cases.
+A lawyer on the team will be glad to discuss the potential claim with you.